How Do I Promote My Book Using an Author Media Tour?

-What advice about media tours would you give your younger self?
+What advice about media tours would you give authors?

-Saundra: I would have told myself to enjoy it.
+Saundra: Enjoy it!
 I was so scared of saying the wrong thing, messing up, and forgetting what my book was about.
-When I go back and listen, I can hear the fear in the conversation.
+When I go back and listen, I can hear my fear in the conversation.

 There was no laughter or fun.
 It was monotone, and it wasn’t fun to listen to.

-I’d tell myself: “Enjoy the process!
+I’d tell younger self, “Enjoy the process!
 Have fun with it.
-You poured your life into this book, and now you get to share it with people.”
+You poured your life into this book!
+Now share it with people.”

-Thomas: Even on the radio, listeners can hear your smile.
+ven on the radio, listeners can hear your smile.
 If you’re grimacing or angry, they can hear it.
-If you’re having a good time, you’re inviting the listener to have a good time with you.
-If your interview is a good time for you, the host, and the audience, you’ll very likely be invited back.
+But if you’re having a good time, you’re inviting the listener to have a good time with you.
+When you, the host, and the audience, have a good time, you’ll very likely be invited back.

 To learn more about Saundra Dalton-Smith, visit her at www.ichoosemybestlife.com.